cvee112/consolegpt-python/README.md

 **Note**: This assumes you already have Python.
 Check the [official Python website](https://www.python.org/downloads/) if you don't have it.

-0. If you haven't already, setup your OpenAI API key (see [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python)).
+0. If you haven't already done so, install the OpenAI Python library with `pip install --upgrade openai` and setup your OpenAI API key (see [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python)).
 Note that you need to be a pay-as-you-go customer to access GPT-4.

 1. Download the [script](chatbot.py) into your preferred location (or clone the repository to your local machine).

 2. Open your terminal and navigate to the script directory or repository (e.g., `cd /path/to/script/directory` in Linux/macOS).

-3. Input `python chatbot.py` to run the chatbot.
+4. Input `python chatbot.py` to run the chatbot.

 ## This versus other ConsoleGPTs